Canindia News

 Hollywood

-Los Angeles, Jan 1 (IANS) Singer Mariah Carey and her back up dancer Bryan Tanaka are "really into" each other and in a "proper relationship".
-"She's really into Bryan.
-He's with her 24x7.
-He's a...

-Now, Priyanka Chopra to present a Golden Globe award
+Priyanka Chopra makes a glittering statement at Golden Globes 2017

-Los Angeles, Dec 31 (IANS) After her stunning appearances at the Oscars and Emmys this year, Priyanka Chopra will make her debut at the Golden Globe Awards ceremony in 2017.
-The Bollywood actress...
+Los Angeles, Jan 9 (IANS) Priyanka Chopra made a glittering statement at the Golden Globe Awards when she walked the red carpet in a custom-made Ralph Lauren golden gown -- leaving her "Baywatch"...

 Music